stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ## Using Python

+### Avoid Using the Python Installation in Your Operating System

+If your operating system includes a Python installation, avoid using it for your projects.
+This Python installation is for operating system tools.
+It is likely to use an older version of Python, and may not include all of the standard features.
+An operating system copy of Python should be [marked](https://packaging.python.org/en/latest/specifications/externally-managed-environments/#externally-managed-environments) to prevent you from installing packages into it, but not all operating systems set the marker.

 ### Install Python With Tools That Support Multiple Versions

-Use a tool like [mise](https://mise.jdx.dev) or [pyenv](https://github.com/pyenv/pyenv) to install Python on your development systems, so that you can switch between different versions of Python for your projects.
+Use a tool like [mise](https://mise.jdx.dev) or [pyenv](https://github.com/pyenv/pyenv) to install copies of Python on your development systems, so that you can switch between different versions of Python for your projects.
 This enables you to upgrade each project to a new version of Python without interfering with other tools and projects that use Python.

 Alternatively, consider using [Development Containers](https://containers.dev/), which enable you to define an isolated environment for a software project.
 This also allows you to use a separate version of Python for each project.

 Ensure that the tool compiles Python, rather than downloading [standalone builds](https://gregoryszorc.com/docs/python-build-standalone/main/).
 The standlone builds are modified versions of Python that are maintained by a third-party.
 Both the pyenv tool and the [Visual Studio Code Dev Container feature](https://github.com/devcontainers/features/blob/main/src/python/README.md) automatically compile Python, but you must [change the mise configuration](https://mise.jdx.dev/lang/python.html#precompiled-python-binaries) to use compilation.

-> [PDM](https://pdm-project.org) and [Hatch](https://hatch.pypa.io) currently download the third-party standalone builds when they manage versions of Python.
-For this reason, only use their Python installation features for experimental projects.
+Only use the Python installation features of [PDM](https://pdm-project.org) and [Hatch](https://hatch.pypa.io) for experimental projects.
+These tools always download the third-party standalone builds when they manage versions of Python.

-If your operating system includes a Python installation, avoid using it for your projects.
-This Python installation is for operating system tools.
-It is likely to use an older version of Python, and may not include all of the standard features.
-An operating system copy of Python should be [marked](https://packaging.python.org/en/latest/specifications/externally-managed-environments/#externally-managed-environments) to prevent you from installing packages into it, but not all operating systems set the marker.

-### Use The Most Recent Version of Python That You Can
+### Use the Most Recent Version of Python That You Can

 For new projects, choose the most recent stable version of Python 3.
 This ensures that you have the latest security fixes, as well as the fastest performance.